ROBERT PUGH - Mr Samsa

 Tim Pigott-Smith - Narrator

 Tim Pigott-Smith trained at the Bristol Old Vic.
 His extensive TV career has included Jewel in the Crown for which he won a BAFTA for Best Actor and he has recently appeared in Downton Abbey, The Bletchley Circle and The Great Train Robbery.
 Tim's film credits include Tim Burton' Alice in Wonderland, Gangs of New York and the latest Bond, Quantam of a Solace.
 His sucsessful, and respected Theatre career has included working has earned him recognition and Olivier Award Best Actor Nomination for Rupert Goold's Enron and the Theatre Awards UK 2012 nomination Best Performance for King Lear.
 The Iceman Cometh was well received in the UK and Broadway.
+Sadly we have to announce that Tim Piggot-Smith died in April 2017.

 JANET HENFREY - The Cleaning Lady